JosePineiro/LittleZip/README.md

 # LittleZip.
 A libdeflate-wrapper
 Wrapper for libdeflate in C#.
-Implement ZIp archive create an apend.
+Implement ZIP archive create an apend.

-Exposes libdeflate compress and crc32 API functions.
+Exposes libdeflate compress and CRC32 API functions.

 The wapper is in safe managed code in one class.
 No need external dll except libdeflate_x86.dll and libdeflate_x64.dll (included v0.8).
 The wrapper work in 32, 64 bit or ANY (auto swith to the apropiate library).